 May says a lot of artists who moved away are now returning, often because they see Detroit as an ideal place to work.
 It’s not just the lower cost of living, although that doesn’t hurt.
 Housing in Detroit costs 256.5 percent less than New York City, reports AreaVibes.
 According to the Detroit Regional Chamber, the cost of living there is 3 percent below the national average, while San Francisco is 59 percent more.

 The low prices help, but if you’re composing art in Motown, chances are you’re driven by more than just cheap rent.

 In Detroit, says May, “People make art out of feeling this necessity to connect with other people.”

 ”This is a city of stories,” says Anna Clark, a journalist who moved to Detroit six years ago. ”If I want to be a creator, then living in a city that is literally re-creating itself is amazing.
 I feel like the stories that are unfolding here, that we are participants in, are urgent, that they matter.
 They are gorgeous and haunting and strange.”

-Clark founded Literary Detroit last December, when she realized that there was a remarkable network of talented writers but the literary culture felt diffused and spread out across the city.
+Clark founded Literary Detroit back in 2012, when she realized that there was a remarkable network of talented writers but the literary culture felt diffused and spread out across the city.
 She was interviewing Middlesex author Jeffrey Eugenides about his book The Marriage Plot and asked him why Detroit wasn’t a stop on his national tour, considering he was born in Detroit and his Pulitzer Prize-winning book was set there.

 Remember when the flight attendant had us prepare for landing in “Honolu…oops, Detroit” and the whole plane laughed?